 PriMoThemes — now s2Member® (official notice)

-This is our old forum system.
-It's now in READ-ONLY mode.
+This is now a very OLD forum system.
+It's in READ-ONLY mode.

 OK, Option (c) in this example would never be checked off inside the Network Settings screen, because the only time option (c) would be allowed, is when a conditional routine processed against a specific User/Member succeeds ( i.e. based on your s2Member configuration, and based on the Member's Level # ).
 So this is the expected behavior.imaginonic wrote:The Scenario:

 S2Member settings (on the Network Admin screen) has 3 options:

 2)Allow Anyone to Register for an account (username) through wp-signup.php.